 “Already on it,” King Asgore said to Sans.
 “I’m afraid until she can be trusted I had Undyne place her in null chains.”
 He looked toward the male human.
 “Now, you.”

 “I can take care of my own identity,” the human Knat tried to say.
 “No one needs to take care of me.”

 “Nope!”
 Papyrus disagreed.
 “You humans need to respect monsters.
-We aren’t just going to let you out gallivanting after you tried to kill Frisk.
+We aren’t just going to let you go out gallivanting after you tried to kill Sans’ future wife.
 Besides, you’ll tell on us!”

 “She was dangerous.
 Come on.
 I won’t rat you out.”
 Knat suddenly tripped into a hole.
 “Ow.”
 He lifted his hand and it smacked on a rock.
 “Ow!”

 Sans chuckled.
 Gaster.
 They were going to be too far for him to communicate much longer.
 In fact, this was probably it.
 Even though he never communicated well with Gaster, it wouldn’t be right to never feel him around anymore.
 Still, he was grown up.
 Him and Papyrus.
 Even got his own family.
 He had one crazy future ahead of him.
 He couldn’t be too upset.
 Later, Gaster.
 Huh.
 For how close they still were though, the presence compared to lately.
 Strangely weak.

 “Our Temmie, Temmie needs the human.
 We will adopt him.”

 Sans looked back, paying attention to what was going on.
 He saw two Temmies comforting another who was crying.

 “Icecap,” The crying Temmie said, “he was Temmie’s.
 He too slow, not make it out.”
 She glared at the human.
 “Better be good father to little Temmie!”